barbell-math/util/README.md

 ## Code Generator Installation

-If your project would benifit from using the code generators defined in this utility library then you can install them using the command shown below.
+If your project would benefit from using the code generators defined in this utility library then you can install them using the command shown below.
 The generator executables will be placed in the `$GOPATH/bin` directory.